gfarnadi/gfarnadi.github.io/courses/ML/main.md

 7. [Python for Data Analysis : Data Wrangling with Pandas, NumPy, and IPython]().
 Wes McKinney.
 O'Reilly.
 2012 [PDA]
 8. [Pattern Recognition and Machine Learning]().
 Christopher Bishop.
 2006 [PRML]
 9. [Advanced Analytics with Spark]().
 O'Reilly.
 Second Edition.
 2017

+## Acknowledge
+I thank [prof. Laurent Charlin](http://www.cs.toronto.edu/~lcharlin/courses/80-629/) for sharing his slides and video capsules with me.
+The majority of the materials of this coursse are based on the previous editions that have been thaugh by him.